Miniflint/AutoAccept-Lol/README.md

      - So i am making a double if condition to check if we are changing the icon or if we are accepting a match
      - all of the coordinate are different position of the background menu (0x130A01)
   5. [Icon_menu_color]
      - Color of the summoner's icon menu's background
+     - icon_color_three is equal to the disconnect menu's background
-     - this one is also an hexadecimal value. it's the color of the background
+     - theses one is also an hexadecimal value. it's the color of the background
-     - Both have the same value. but they can support different values. as long as the x1 and y1 + x2 and y2 have the correct coordinate and colors
+     - Both have the same value. but they can support different values. as long as the they are all correct (pixel coord + color)

 ## Usage